AgoraIO/video-sdk-samples-unity/README.md

 - [Geofencing](./Assets/geofencing/geofencing.cs) - Control and customize data routing in your game

+- [Virtual Background](./Assets/virtual-background/virtualBackground.cs) - Blur the background or replace it with a solid color or an image.

 ## Prerequisites

 Before getting started with this reference app, ensure you have the following set up: